Swan Hellenic

 Ayu Atoll, Raja Ampat, Papua

 Pulau Ayu, the main island in the Ayu Atoll, is a remote jewel of Raja Ampat.
-Fringed by ivory beaches and lush rainforest, and surrounded by vibrant coral reefs, it's a sanctuary for nesting leatherback turtles.
-Beneath its clear waters, tropical marine life flourishes, while the villages of Ayu and Imbik Kuan welcome visitors with warm Papuan hospitality.
+Ivory beaches and lush rainforest meet vibrant coral reefs.
+The shoreline is a sanctuary for nesting leatherback turtles.
+Beneath clear water, tropical marine life thrives.
 Once a WWII outpost, its isolation made it a key strategic base for Japanese forces.

 Activities